-These 9 tips will teach you how to write a high-performing job advert
+These 9 tips will teach you how to write an effective job advert

 Clients often ask us how they can get more applications for their job adverts or how they can improve the conversion or application rate for an underperforming vacancy.
 The truth is that there’s rarely one reason why a job advert’s failing to deliver the anticipated results: maybe it’s advertised on the wrong job board or competition in that area is particularly high.
 In today’s candidate-driven market, it’s easy to assume that a lack of applications is down to current market conditions.